Table of contents

 Here are the essential concepts you must grasp in order to answer the question correctly.

-This involves converting written descriptions into mathematical inequalities.
-Key words like 'at most' and 'does not exceed' indicate 'less than or equal to' (≤).
-Identifying variables and their relationships is essential to form accurate inequalities.
+This involves converting verbal statements into mathematical inequalities.
+Key phrases like 'at most' or 'does not exceed' indicate 'less than or equal to' (≤).
+Identifying variables and their relationships is essential to form accurate inequalities representing the problem.

 Recommended video: